maddymaxey/Paperjs/README.md

 When you run the meteor server, you will get errors.
 I've found that the library works beautifully when  attached to a function.

+You need a copy of the gitignore file outside of the main package file in the main directory of your meteor app.